shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/of_maxwell_equations_and_rotations.rst

 :math:`J^{♭♭♭}` for the current 3-form, we conclude with the compact form [note3]_:

-.. topic:: Maxwell equations
+.. topic:: Maxwell's equations

    .. math:: (d ⋆ + ⋆ d) \; F^{♭♭} = J^{♭♭♭}

 Maxwell's equations are interpreted as a twist in spacetime, with a strength proportional to the 4-current.

-.. admonition:: Proof using the *standard* notation
+.. admonition:: Reducing to a single equation using the *wikipedia* notation
    :class: dropdown

-   Using the standard notation, we get to the same result:
+   Using the *wikipedia* notation, we arrive at the same result.
+However the lack of an explicit distinction between 1--forms and 2--forms is unfortunate as it makes it harder to see the reduction to a single equation.

    .. math::

       ⋆ \: d \: \mathbf{F} + d⋆\mathbf{F} = \mathbf{J}

-   Since :math:`d\:\mathbf{F}` is a 3-form, its Hodge dual :math:`⋆\:d\:\mathbf{F}` is a 1-form.
-We can thus rewrite the homogenous equation as acting on 1-forms, and the inhomogeneous equations as acting on
+   Since :math:`d\:\mathbf{F}` is a 3--form, its Hodge dual :math:`⋆\:d\:\mathbf{F}` is a 1--form.
+We can thus rewrite the homogenous equation as acting on 1--forms, and the inhomogeneous equations as acting on
-   3-forms:
+   3--forms:

    .. math::